ryantd42/NY-Legislative-Git/2023/A7158A-2023/bill.md

  outdoor  playing or athletic fields, indoor athletic facilities or other venues.
   2. Moratorium.
-A moratorium is hereby established on the  installation of  synthetic  turf  for a period of 6 months from the effective date of this act or until the department of environmental  conservation  reports to  the governor and the legislature on its findings and recommendations as required in section three of this act.
+A moratorium is hereby established on the  installation of  synthetic turf on public property located within a city with a popu- lation of one million or more that is also located  within  a  disadvan- taged  community  established  under  the  criteria set forth in section 75-0111 of the environmental conservation law for a period of  6  months from  the effective date of this act or until the department of environ- mental conservation reports to the governor and the legislature  on  its findings and recommendations as required in section three of this act.
   § 3.
 Study of the use of synthetic turf.
 1. The department of environ- mental conservation, in cooperation with the department of health, shall immediately  undertake  a  review  of all available data relating to the potential environmental and health risks and effects of synthetic  turf, with  particular attention to the crumb rubber content of such synthetic turf.
   2. The commissioner of  environmental  conservation,  or  his  or  her designee, shall:
   a.
 Solicit input from environmental and public health specialists, and other stakeholders in an open, public process;
   b.
 Examine various routes of exposure and the health and environmental impact  of  these  pathways  including,  but  not limited to, small fill particle inhalation, volatility, leaching to groundwater, dermal absorp- tion, and persistence in the environment  of  original  and  degradation by-products;
   c.
 Prepare a report to the governor and the legislature which includes research  and  studies conducted on synthetic turf which were the source of the report findings and recommendations for appropriate and  inappro- priate  use of synthetic turf, crumb rubber and waste tires.
 Such report shall be filed within six months of the  effective  date  of  this  act, unless  the commissioner of environmental conservation requests in writ- ing, an extension of time; and
   d.
 Conduct an outreach program to inform  local  governments,  private organizations,  schools  and  the  public regarding the findings of such report.
 If necessary, information on safe alternatives to synthetic turf in settings where this material is a potential  or  actual  health  risk should be disseminated to the public.
   3. All  other  departments  or  agencies of the state or subdivisions thereof, and local governments shall, at the request of the commissioner of environmental conservation, provide expertise, assistance,  and  data that  will  enable  such commissioner to carry out his or her powers and duties.
   § 4.
-Section 8-0109 of the environmental conservation law is amended by adding a new subdivision 10 to read as follows:
-  10. NOTWITHSTANDING ANY LAW, RULE OR REGULATION  TO  THE  CONTRARY,  A SITE-SPECIFIC  ENVIRONMENTAL  IMPACT STATEMENT SHALL BE PREPARED FOR ANY ACTION THAT INCLUDES THE INSTALLATION OF SYNTHETIC TURF.
-FOR PURPOSES OF THIS SUBDIVISION, "SYNTHETIC TURF" MEANS ANY MATERIALS  OR  COMPOSITIONS THAT  INCLUDE  CRUMB  RUBBER  AS  A  COMPONENT USED IN PLACE OF GRASS TO
- A. 7158  3

- SURFACE PARKS, OUTDOOR  PLAYING  OR  ATHLETIC  FIELDS,  INDOOR  ATHLETIC FACILITIES  OR  OTHER  VENUES.
-SUCH  IMPACT STATEMENT SHALL INCLUDE THE POTENTIAL PUBLIC HEALTH RISKS FROM EXPOSURE TO SYNTHETIC TURF AND  MAIN- TENANCE  PRODUCTS,  INCLUDING INHALATION IMPACT, VOLATILITY IMPACTS, AND IMPACT OF HAZARDOUS LEVELS OF CONSTITUENTS OF SYNTHETIC  TURF.
-ENVIRON- MENTAL IMPACTS SHALL  BE ASSESSED, INCLUDING MIGRATION OF CHEMICALS FROM THE  SYNTHETIC TURF INTO AIR, WATER AND  SOIL.
-SUCH STATEMENT SHALL MEET THE REQUIREMENTS OF THE MOST DETAILED ENVIRONMENTAL  IMPACT  STATEMENT REQUIRED  BY  THIS SECTION OR BY ANY SUCH RULE OR REGULATION PROMULGATED PURSUANT TO THIS SECTION.
-  § 5.
-Section 27-1901 of the environmental conservation law is  amended by adding a new subdivision 2-a to read as follows:
-  2-A.  "CRUMB  RUBBER"  MEANS  GROUND  RUBBER DERIVED FROM WASTE TIRES, WHICH CONTAIN ONE OR MORE OF THE FOLLOWING INGREDIENTS: ARSENIC,  CADMI- UM, CHROMIUM, LEAD, VANADIUM, ZINC, AND ACETONE.
-  §  6.
-This  act shall take effect immediately; (a) provided, however, that sections two and three of this act shall continue in full force and effect for six months from such effective date, or until the  department of  environmental  conservation reports to the governor and the legisla- ture as required by section three of this act, whichever date is  later, when upon such date the provisions of sections two and three of this act shall be deemed repealed; and
+This act shall take effect immediately;  (a)  provided,  however, that sections two and three of this act shall continue in full force and effect  for six months from such effective date, or until the department of environmental conservation reports to the governor and  the  legisla-
+ A. 7158--A  3

+ ture  as required by section three of this act, whichever date is later, when upon such date the provisions of sections two and three of this act shall be deemed repealed; and
   (b) provided that the commissioner of environmental conservation shall